Mobilelize/Hold-That-Chunk/README.md

 - When an **unload** packet arrives for a chunk you already rendered, the client **holds** it instead of removing it instantly.
 - Every tick the mod decides whether each held chunk **should be removed** (based on your settings).
+- Empty/clear chunkdata handling: if the server sends a “clear/empty” full-chunk packet for a chunk you already have rendered, the mod can ignore the clear and keep visuals if you’re farther than Ignore Empty Chunks Distance (and the chunk is currently loaded).
+Queue that clear and apply it later when you move within Restore Empty Chunks Distance, or when the chunk gets real updates, so nearby terrain doesn’t look stale.
 - You can **ignore** the server’s distance (keep more of what you’ve seen) or **cap** yourself to it so **fog** matches.

 > This does **not** force the server to send new chunks or raise its view distance.
 It only changes how long the **client** keeps chunks you’ve already rendered.